Hong Kong China Rugby Union: History

 In November 2022, Glory to Hong Kong was played after a match between the teams from South Korea and Hong Kong.
 The HKRU said "The HKRU expressed its extreme dissatisfaction at this occurrence and has received a full explanation of the circumstances that led to this.
 Whilst we accept this was a case of human error it was nevertheless not acceptable."
-Media reported that the local organizer had earlier asked each team for a copy of their anthems to play at the competition, but the Hong Kong team did not submit one.
-March of the Volunteers is the official anthem of Hong Kong.
+Media reported that the local organiser had earlier asked each team for a copy of their anthems to play at the competition, but the Hong Kong team did not submit one.

-Later in November 2022, the head of HKRU, Robbie McRobbie, said new rules that dictate athletes should correct organizers if the national anthem is played incorrectly were reasonable and practical.
+Later in November 2022, the head of HKRU, Robbie McRobbie, said new rules that dictate athletes should correct organisers if the national anthem is played incorrectly were reasonable and practical.